sourceduty/Sourceduty_OS/README.md

 #

-Quantive OS is a Linux-based platform designed for enhanced user experience through unique, intuitive features.
 Here’s a condensed development plan incorporating additional functionalities:

 - Right-Click Format: Integrate a "Convert to..." option in the file context menu to simplify file conversions.
 Implement a backend to support various formats and ensure seamless integration with the desktop environment.
   - Right Click Converter: https://github.com/sourceduty/Right-Click_Converter